jsie7/ssm-benchmark/README.md

 # SSM Benchmark on Long-range Arena (LRA)

+**Note:** This repo is still under development.
+Currently only the configs for CIFAR-10 are available, but we will add the other configs including links to some example W&B runs in the coming days.

 This repository provides the implementation for the paper:

 **State Space Models as Foundation Models: A Control Theoretic Overview**